Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Newcastle provide low-latency connectivity to the city's central business district and the broader Hunter Region.
-This proximity is critical for key local industries, including logistics, manufacturing, healthcare, and education.
+Proximity To Key Business Districts Data centers in Newcastle are positioned to serve the city's central business district, the Port of Newcastle, and the broader Hunter Valley region.
+This proximity is ideal for industries like logistics, manufacturing, and healthcare that require low-latency local processing.

 Natural Disaster Risk